ambianic/ambianic-edge/README.md

 # Acknowledgements

 This project has been inspired by the prior work of many bright people.
 Special gratitude to:
-* [Yong Tang](https://github.com/yongtang) for his guidance as Tensorflow SIG IO project lead
+* [Yong Tang](https://github.com/yongtang) for his guidance as Tensorflow SIG IO project lead.
-* [Robin Cole](https://github.com/robmarkcole) for his invaluable insights and code on home automation AI with Home Assistant
+* [Robin Cole](https://github.com/robmarkcole) for his invaluable insights and code on home automation AI with Home Assistant.
-* [Blake Blackshear](https://github.com/blakeblackshear) for his work on Frigate and vision for the home automation AI space
+* [Blake Blackshear](https://github.com/blakeblackshear) for his work on Frigate and vision for the home automation AI space.